Special Operations Division - Animal Control

 - promote responsible pet ownership

-The City of DeLand has two full-time animal control officers.
+The City of Deland has one full-time animal control officer, Gary Thomas, who has many years of experience in the Animal Control Field.
 Animal Control Officers must complete a 40-hour certification course before becoming an Animal Control Officer.
 They must complete a minimum of four hours of refresher training per year to remain certified.

 To Contact Animal Control